8.2 Single Scan Processing in LixelStudio | XGRIDS Pro Guide

 8.2 Single Scan Processing

-Setting up a single-scan project in LixelStudio, selecting the correct SLAM mode, configuring advanced settings, and diagnosing common processing failures.
+Setting up a single-scan project in LixelStudio, selecting the correct SLAM mode, configuring advanced settings (including the new High-Precision Optimization toggle), and diagnosing common processing failures.

 Project Setup

 A single-scan project processes one continuous scan session into a point cloud.
 This is the standard workflow for any scan that fits within your workstation's RAM capacity.
-For scans that exceed your RAM ceiling (approximately 2 GB per minute of scan data), split into segments and use 8.3 Map Fusion.
+For scans that exceed your RAM ceiling, split into segments and use 8.3 Map Fusion.

 1. Transfer the raw scan folder from the device to your workstation's NVMe SSD.
 Copy the entire folder structure.
 Do not rename, move, or delete individual files within the folder.
 Verify the transfer completed by comparing folder sizes.

-2. Open LixelStudio and create a new project.
-Point the project at the transferred scan folder.
+2. Open LixelStudio and create a new project from the Home Page.
+The Home Page is now integrated into the main application, enabling seamless switching between projects without repeatedly browsing local files.
+From the Home Page, select Create New Project and point it at the transferred scan folder.
 Save the project file to a non-system drive (D: or similar).
 Saving project files to C: may cause disk space bottlenecks or file access conflicts during processing.

 3. Verify Windows Power and Sleep settings.
 Go to Settings > System > Power & Sleep.
 Set both Screen and Sleep to Never.
 A sleep interruption during SLAM optimization corrupts the project and requires restarting from import.